 Several previous observational studies have investigated the association between obesity and risk of ischemic strokes34–36.
 Both previous MR analyses6,7 suggested that obesity, but not BMI, could be causal in this relationship, showing an overall 30% increased risk for ischemic stroke for each standard deviation increase in abdominal adiposity6.
 However, the studies failed to confirm the association when more catered for unbalanced horizontal pleiotropy.
 Lastly, both previous studies did not resolve which ischemic stroke subtypes are specifically affected by abdominal adiposity.
 Our analyses, leveraging greater statistical power enabled by the latest consortia efforts, are able to confirm these results with MR approaches more robust to the presence of pleiotropic instruments28, suggesting that higher abdominal adiposity intrinsically increases risk of ischemic stroke.
 Our study also confirms the lack of a robust causal effect for BMI across ischemic stroke and its subtypes.
 As has been previously suggested, BMI ignores important health-determinants such as muscle mass and distribution of adiposity, and may therefore be a relatively poor biological tool for examination of causal pathways in disease37,38.
 Our results suggest that WHR specifically increases stroke risk, and this effect persists even after adjustment for BMI.
 Given that studies with direct assessments of body adiposity showed that WHR adjusted for BMI is a surrogate measure of abdominal adiposity39 our results specifically implicate abdominal distribution of fat in a causal process leading to cerebrovascular disease.

 Two prior genetic studies have investigated the relationship between obesity and ICH and did not identify any significant associations6,7.
 To our knowledge, no study has investigated distinct effects between lobar and non-lobar ICH.
 In contrast to ischemic stroke, epidemiologic studies have reported conflicting results on the association between obesity and ICH risk, with one study reporting an increased prevalence of obesity in patients hospitalized for ICH40, and another showing that ICH cases have lower BMI41.
 In another multicenter study, BMI increased the risk of non-lobar ICH but only through an indirect effect of hypertension42.
 Our results support WHR but not BMI as a risk factor for non-lobar ICH alone, with no contribution to risk of lobar ICH.
-Although we cannot fully exclude horizontal pleiotropy in this situation, all the employed MR approaches returned consistent results.
+Although we cannot fully exclude horizontal pleiotropy in this situation, all the employed MR approaches, which make distinct assumptions on the presence of any pleiotropic variants, returned consistent results.
 Finally, studying the effect of adiposity on white matter lesions, we found that even if genetic susceptibility for higher BMI and WHR are statistically associated with more severe WMH, the overall effect is negligible and is unlikely to be clinically impactful.
 Given the common small vessel pathology shared between non-lobar ICH, SVS, and WMH12, it may be reasonable to hypothesize that abdominal adiposity may prompt pathological mechanisms that also lead to WMH.
 Deployment of higher power GWAS of WMH in healthy subjects or use of WMH GWAS data from subjects affected by cerebrovascular disease may yield different results.